Banner Image

 12. No work is permitted on Sunday except as required by Sunday funeral or emergencies.

-13. No fences, copings, hedges, ditches, flower borders, trellises, or other enclosures of any kind, and no unapproved benches, settees, urns, boxes, shells, toys or other similar articles shall be placed upon any lot, and if so placed, or in the event present ones become unsightly or detrimental to the uniform beauty of the Cemetery, then the City Manager or Designee shall have the right to remove them with or without the permission or notice of the lot owner.
+13. No fences, copings, hedges, ditches, flower borders, trellises, or other enclosures of any kind, and no unapproved benches, settees, urns, boxes, shells, toys, vases or other similar articles shall be placed upon any lot, and if so placed, or in the event present ones become unsightly or detrimental to the uniform beauty of the Cemetery, then the Cemetery Manager or Designee shall have the right to remove them with or without the permission or notice of the lot owner.

 14. No trees, shrubs, plants, vines, or flowers shall be planted on or removed from any lot.
 However, there will be allotted times available.
-Please see the Office Administer for designated times.
+Please see the Cemetery Manager for designated times.

 15. Only metal flower receptacles set wholly beneath the surface of the ground may be placed on any lot.
 All baskets, potted plants, cut flowers, perishable plants, emblems, etc., placed on lots shall be removed as soon as they become unsightly or faded.

-16. No grave mounds will be permitted and the established grade of any lot cannot be changed without permission of the City Manager or Designee.
+16. No grave mounds will be permitted and the established grade of any lot cannot be changed without permission of the Cemetery Manager or Designee.

 18. Granite is the only kind of stone permitted for monumental objects.
 Marble, limestone, sandstone, terra cotta, and others composed of soft material are not durable in this climate.